Laboratoire-de-Chemoinformatique/SynTool/docs/reaction_standardization.rst

     syntool reaction_standardizing --config standardization.yaml --input reaction_data_mapped.smi --output reaction_data_standardized.smi

 **Parameters**:
-    - `--config` is the path to the configuration file.
+    - `config` - the path to the configuration file.
-    - `--input` is the path to the file (.smi or .rdf) with reactions to be standardized.
+    - `input` - the path to the file (.smi or .rdf) with reactions to be standardized.
-    - `--output` is the path to the file (.smi or .rdf) where standardized reactions to be stored.
+    - `output` - the path to the file (.smi or .rdf) where standardized reactions will be stored.

-The extension of the files will be automatically parsed and for reading/writing reactions.
+The extension of the input/output files will be automatically parsed.